 Improving Garden Soil Without Peat Moss

 Peat moss is also often used to improve the soil in garden beds.
 Traditionally, it was frequently dug into the soil to increase its carbon content, improve water retention or drainage, and to reduce compaction issues.
 But garden soil can easily be improved by using other, far less harmful sources of organic matter, such as, for example, homemade compost, leaf mold, or well-rotted manure.
-Chopped and dropped plant matter, straw, woody material etc. can also be used as mulch around your plants.
+Chopped and dropped plant matter, straw, woody material, etc. can also be used as mulch around your plants.
 Specific mulches will be suitable for specific locations and specific plants.

-By developing a better understanding of the soil in your garden, and the plants you wish to grow, you can find solutions for your permaculture garden which certainly don’t involve using peat.
+By developing a better understanding of the soil in your garden, and the plants you wish to grow, you can find solutions for your permaculture garden which certainly doesn’t involve using peat.
 As a permaculture gardener, you should always be looking into creating no dig, sustainable, and closed-loop systems, and aiming to avoid the need for external inputs.
 Your garden itself should be able to provide all that it needed to maintain the health and fertility of the system over time.

-To avoid the use of peat in your garden – in containers and when growing in the ground – the first step is to generate plenty of biomass which can be utilized for composting and mulching.
+To avoid the use of peat in your garden – in containers and when growing in the ground – the first step is to generate plenty of biomass that can be utilized for composting and mulching.
 The careful use of specific plants and specific gardening strategies can help gardeners create gardens which themselves provide all that is needed for their own ongoing health and productivity.